IBronko/Cookiecutter_Basic_Data_Science/README.md

 ## Prerequisites

 - installation of [Python3](https://www.python.org) on your machine
-- installation [cookiecutter](https://cookiecutter.readthedocs.io/en/2.0.2/installation.html) on your machine
+- installation of [cookiecutter](https://cookiecutter.readthedocs.io/en/2.0.2/installation.html) on your machine
-- installation [pipenv](https://docs.pipenv.org) on your machine
+- installation of [pipenv](https://docs.pipenv.org) on your machine

 ## Steps